 One of the most important things lenders want to see is a strong history of paying your bills on time.
-Missed payments listed on your credit report raise a red flag because it indicates that you may not pay your new loan on time.
-They might think you’re either unable to pay, or simply unwilling to keep up with your obligations.
+Missed payments raise a red flag because it indicates that you may not pay your new loan on time.
+They might think you’re either unable to pay or simply unwilling to keep up with your obligations.

 Your payment history affects 35% of your credit score, which is actually the largest scoring category.
-Take full advantage of those points by paying all of your bills on time.
+So take full advantage of those points by paying all of your bills on time.

 What if you don’t qualify for a personal loan?

-If your personal loan application gets denied at Citizens Bank or any other lender, first start off by finding out why.
+If your personal loan application gets denied at Citizens One or any other lender, start by finding out why.
 Lenders are required to inform you of the exact reason your application is rejected.

 Review all of this information together to create an action plan to get your credit where it needs to be.
-It’s by no means an impossible process, although it might take some time depending on what your issues are.
+It’s by no means an impossible process, although it might take some time depending on your issues.
 Now that you know the importance of paying your bills on time, make that a priority.

 You can make it easy on yourself by setting up automatic bill pay through your bank or individual creditors.
-Have your payments scheduled for your payday even if they’re not due until a few days later.
+Then, have your payments scheduled for your payday, even if they’re not due until a few days later.
 That way, you’re not tempted to spend that cash before your bills are covered.

 If you can pay down just a few thousand or even a few hundred dollars to get within an acceptable range, it might not actually take that long to get approved for the loan amount you really need.